-This applies not only to individuals and businesses, but also to the government.
+Data privacy concerns apply not only to individuals and businesses, but also to the government.
+For example, a significant challenge for the U.S. armed forces is “how to protect service members, intelligence officers and security personnel in an age where highly revealing commercial data being generated by mobile phones and other digital services is bought and sold in bulk,” according to one WSJ report.
 What does national security mean in the digital age for federal agencies like the National Security Agency (NSA) and the Department of Defense (DOD) that oversee the protection of our country?
 Admiral Mike Rogers, former director of the NSA and former commander of the U.S. Cyber Command, discusses the role of these agencies and data privacy in terms of individual, private sector, and government control with Cyndi Gula of Tenable Network Security at The Policy Circle 2019 Summit.

 When the DOD wanted to implement a plan for its Joint Enterprise Defense Infrastructure (JEDI), the Pentagon’s effort to modernize its systems, the only two potential bidders were Amazon (which previously built cloud services for the CIA) and Microsoft because “the U.S. military’s unique demands required companies of unique scale.”
 Microsoft received the $10 billion, 10 year contract to transform the military’s cloud computing system, which involves businesses renting space “on technology companies’ server computers, giving them cheap and fast access to storage and processing” on which to keep their data.
 Amazon owns about a third of this market, and Microsoft owns just under 20%.